Nathanwoodburn/hnsd/README.md

 git, autotools, libtool, and unbound installed via whatever package manager your OS uses.
-You can install these dependencies on any Ubuntu/Debian style linux using `sudo apt install -y autotools-dev libtool libunbound-dev`
+You can install these dependencies on any Ubuntu/Debian style linux using `sudo apt install -y autotools-dev libtool libunbound-dev g++ make`

 ### Windows